 - social justice—appreciation of equity concerns in planning.

-The Master of Science program in urban and regional planning requires a minimum of 45 s.h. of graduate credit.
-Students must earn a grade of B-minus or higher in all core and concentration area courses and must maintain a Graduate College program grade-point average of at least 3.00.
+The Master of Science in urban and regional planning requires a minimum of 45 s.h. of graduate credit.
+Students must maintain a Graduate College program grade-point average of at least 3.00.

 Work for the master's degree includes core courses, an area of concentration, electives, and capstone courses.
 A final examination is required.
 A thesis is not required, although students may petition to write one.
 Students are encouraged to complete an approved internship or practicum.

-The MS with a major in urban and regional planning requires the following work.
+The MS in urban and regional planning requires the following coursework.

 Core Curriculum

-The core curriculum includes the following courses; students may request a waiver of selected core courses on the basis of previous coursework.
+The core curriculum includes the following courses; students may request a substitution of selected core courses on the basis of previous coursework.
+Students must earn a grade of B-minus or higher in all core courses except PBAF:6208 Program Seminar.

 Course List